IsoNet-cryoET/IsoNet2/README.md

 ![](./IsoNet/tutorial/figures/GUI/07OpenRefine.png)

- **Submit (In Queue)** this job.
-Clicking on your job in the new column will display your progress This output is saved to **./refine/jobID/log.txt**.
+ Click **Submit (In Queue)** for this job.
+Clicking on your job in the new column will display your progress.
+This output is saved to **./refine/jobID/log.txt**.
+A graphical representation of the loss is saved to **./refine/jobID_refine/loss_full.png**

 ![](./IsoNet/tutorial/figures/GUI/08RunRefine.png)

 To practice queuing jobs, open the **Refine** tab again, using the same parameters as before.
-Scroll down and select an arbitrary **CTF_moder** to differentiate it from the first job.
+Scroll down and select an arbitrary **CTF_mode** to differentiate it from the first job.
 Click **Submit (In Queue)** to queue your job.
 You will see a second marker appear in the refine column.
-Clicking **Submit (Run Immediately)** will bypass the queue, causing both jobs to run simultaneously.
+> Clicking **Submit (Run Immediately)** will bypass the queue, causing both jobs to run simultaneously.
 This will increase training time for both jobs.

 ![](./IsoNet/tutorial/figures/GUI/09QueueRefine.png)

 Open the **Jobs Viewer** tab.
 Here we can see the our jobs' statuses and IDs.
-You can kill the second job.
+You can remove the second job.

 ![](./IsoNet/tutorial/figures/GUI/10JobsViewer.png)

 ### 2.1.4 Predict

 After training is complete, open the **Predict** tab.
 Adjust **gpuID** as needed.
+Specifying a tomo index will limit prediction to the corresponding tomograms.
+We will leave it as 'all' here.

 ![](./IsoNet/tutorial/figures/GUI/11OpenPredict.png)

-Select the completed (*"... full.pt"*) model from your refine directory. **Submit** your job.
+Select the completed model file from your **./refine/jobID_refine** directory. **Submit** your job.
 Clicking on your job in the new column will display your progress.
 This output is saved to **./predict/jobID/log.txt**.

 ![](./IsoNet/tutorial/figures/GUI/12SelectModel.png)

 Wait for prediction to finish.
-View your corrected tomograms in **./predict/jobID_predict**
+View your corrected tomograms in **./predict/jobID_predict**.

 ![](./IsoNet/tutorial/figures/Fig2.png)

 ## 2.2 Command Line

-The IsoNet2 CLI requires more hands-on data management and familiarity with parameters, but may be ideal for rapid experimentation with different parameters in the pipeline.
+The IsoNet2 CLI requires more hands-on data management and familiarity with parameters, but may be ideal for rapid preliminary fine-tuning of different parameters in the pipeline.

 ### 2.2.1 Prepare Star
 Prepare the starfile.
 You may enter a single defocus value to be used for every tomogram or a list of values to be applied to their respective tomograms.
 You may also use your default text editor or the GUI to open **tomograms.star** and manually enter the defocus values.
 ```
-isonet.py prepare_star --even tomograms_split/EVN --odd tomograms_split/ODD --star_name tomograms.star --pixel_size 5.35 --defocus "[25928.79, 25048.72, 25785.23, 26376.26, 26910.0]"
+isonet.py prepare_star --even tomograms_split/EVN --odd tomograms_split/ODD --star_name tomograms.star --pixel_size 5.4 --defocus "[39057,14817,25241,29776,15463]" --number_subtomos 200
 ```

 Output for `cat tomograms.star`: